Review of: Wunder Capital

 Wunder Capital is a unique investment platform that connects investors with commercial solar energy projects that need funding.
 The company does this by creating solar investment funds comprised of mid-sized solar companies that it thoroughly vets.

 The company’s website describes Wunder Capital as a financial technology company.
 But Wunder Capital manages all aspects of the process, making it easy for accredited investors who want to fund solar projects and add them to their portfolios.
 The funds have also produced decent returns.
+And a recent round of Series B funding raised $112 million in debt and equity financing.

 The companies in Wunder’s funds are in the field of supplying solar energy to commercial properties.
 And according to Wunder, this is a segment of the solar market that is lagging compared to the residential and utility segments.